MonikaMalolepsza/react-router-examples/README.md

 # This repository contains:

- * minimal example of routing in Vanilla JS
+ * example of routing in React.js
- * simple example of routing using react-router
+ * example of routing using react-router
+ * example of nested route made with react-router